Report on Risks and Opportunities1

 Group Accounting provides support to the local contacts and ensures a consistently high quality of reporting throughout the entire reporting process.

-The effectiveness of our internal control system with regard to accounting and the compliance of financial reporting by the individual companies is confirmed by both the local managing director and the local chief financial officer when they sign the single-entity reporting.
-For the accounting treatment of balance sheet items, Group Accounting closely cooperates with Group Risk Management in order to correctly present potential balance sheet risks.
+The effectiveness of our internal control system with regard to accounting and the compliance with financial reporting by the individual companies is confirmed by both the local managing director and the local chief financial officer by signing the single-entity reporting.
+For the accounting treatment of balance sheet items, Group Accounting closely cooperates with Group Risk Management in order to correctly present potential risks in the balance sheet.
 All the structures and processes described are subject to regular review by Group Internal Auditing based on an annual audit plan set out by the Executive Board.
-The results of these audits are dealt with by the Executive Board, the Supervisory Board and the Finance Committee.
+The results of these audits are dealt with by the Executive Board, the Supervisory Board, and the Finance Committee.
 The internal control system at our company makes it possible to lower the risk of material misstatements in accounting to a minimum.
 However, no internal control system – regardless of its design – can entirely rule out a residual risk.

 Business-related risks and opportunities

 As a global company, we face political and regulatory changes in a large number of countries and markets.

 Risk of more restrictive regulatory requirements regarding drug pricing and reimbursement

 In the Healthcare business sector, the known trend towards increasingly restrictive requirements in terms of drug pricing, reimbursement, and expansion of high-rebate groups is continuing.
 An important example here is the volume-based procurement initiative in the People’s Republic of China.
 These requirements can negatively influence the profitability of our products, as can market referencing between countries, and the success of market launches.
 Foreseeable effects are taken into account as far as possible in the business sector’s plans.
 Close communication with health and regulatory authorities serves as a preventive measure to avert risks.